tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

 Starting Directories
 --------------------

-As described in architecture.txt, the Tahoe distributed filesystem consists of a collection of directories and files, each of which has a "read-cap" or a "write-cap" (also known as a URI).
+As described in `docs/architecture.rst <../architecture.rst>`_, the
+Tahoe-LAFS distributed filesystem consists of a collection of directories and files, each of which has a "read-cap" or a "write-cap" (also known as a URI).
 Each directory is simply a table that maps a name to a child file or directory, and this table is turned into a string and stored in a mutable file.
 The whole set of directory and file "nodes" are connected together into a directed graph.

 To use this collection of files and directories, you need to choose a starting point: some specific directory that we will refer to as a